Adaptive reuse: Financial considerations

-As discussed previously, adaptive reuse projects have the potential to work in phases or parts.
+The decision to reuse or demolish built assets is driven by economic considerations such as development costs, project costs, investment returns and market.
+The economic costs differ from project to project and a growing body of research suggests that adaptive reuse is often cost-effective than demolition and new construction.
+Adaptive reuse projects have the potential to work in phases or parts.
 A major advantage of renovating an existing building is that a refurbished portion of the building becomes suitable for occupancy before completion of the whole project.
 This provides as a huge advantage for private developers as it keeps the cash inflow while the rest of the project undergoes construction.
 Keeping in mind the conclusions from structural and architectural survey, neighborhood survey and marketing survey, a budget is prepared.
-Building owners or developers can approach any of the financing sources such as insurance companies, foundations and funds, savings banks, building loan societies, endowment funds, Real Estate Investment Trusts, etc.
+Building owners or developers can approach any of the financing sources such as insurance companies, foundations and funds, savings banks, building loan societies, endowment funds, and Real estate investment trusts.